 4. PROVE WHO YOU ARE

 Employers LOVE to see your personality — this is what will stand out to them in a stack of 100 CVs.
 To ensure your CV reflects YOU as an individual but to really nail this read through your profile and take a look at how you describe yourself.
-You might say you are a creative, forward-thinking individual or digitally-native in the bio of your CV, so PROVE this.
+You might say you are a creative, forward-thinking, digitally native individual, so PROVE this.
 For example: